tomcarlson/openaudible-player/README.md

 # openaudible-player

+Sets a cookie in your browser for each book you listen to, so it remembers where in that book you had listened to, allowing playback continuation of long books at the correct timestamp later.

 After you use Open Audible to make a webpage of your collection, you can put this player in the webpage directory to listen to the books.
 You also have to replace openaudible.js in the assets directory with the one in this repo to make the red "mp3" link open the new player.

 This page expects